-This is the first study we know of to follow students taking courses online in high school (primarily for credit recovery) into the labor market.
-Drawing on existing research and estimates of program costs from the school district that is the site of this study, Heinrich and Darling-Aduana (2019) calculated that credit recovery programs are approximately 50 to 200 times less expensive than other interventions known to increase graduation rates.
-School districts also value these programs because they help them to avoid the loss of state funding that occurs when students drop out of high school or leave for alternative programs outside the district.
-Yet these findings suggest that caution and reflection are in order for the large urban school districts that have increasingly turned to online credit recovery programs as an inexpensive alternative to helping high school students who are falling behind in their progress toward graduation to recover course credits and complete high school.
+This is the first study we know of to follow students taking courses online in high school, primarily for credit recovery, into the labor market.
+Drawing on existing research and estimates of program costs from the school district that is the site of this study, Heinrich and Darling-Aduana (2019) calculated that credit recovery programs are approximately 25 to 100 times less expensive than other interventions known to increase graduation rates.
+School districts also value these programs because they help them to avoid the loss of state funding that occurs when students drop out of high school or leave for alternative programs outside the district, although we did not observe any benefits of online credit recovery for students who subsequently drop out, and we were unable to determine if participation in credit recovery programs reduces dropouts.
+These findings suggest that caution and reflection are in order for the large urban school districts that have increasingly turned to online credit recovery programs as an inexpensive alternative to helping high school students who are falling behind in their progress toward graduation to recover course credits and complete high school.
 Although their earnings are largely on par with (or only slightly less than) their peers who do not take courses online in the first years after high school, the results point toward a growing earnings gap over time.
-If these patterns in earnings outcomes for credit recovery program participants were more widely confirmed, they may suggest the potential for online credit recovery programs to reduce the value of the high school degree in the labor market.
+If these patterns in earnings outcomes for online credit recovery program participants were more widely confirmed, they may suggest the potential for online credit recovery programs to reduce the value of the high school degree in the labor market.

 Lastly, there are some important limitations of this research that need to be acknowledged or reiterated.
 First, the findings are based on data from a single, large urban school district, and while it shares many characteristics with other large urban school districts using this same online instructional program (e.g., high poverty rate, largely serving students of color, and low resources), we do not make claims about the generalizability of these findings to similar school districts in the U.S. In addition, although 2SLS IV strategy for empirical estimation appeared to work well in adjusting for student selection into online course-taking in this district, threats to validity associated with unobserved characteristics of the study sample and the missing outcomes data suggest caution is warranted in drawing conclusions about point estimates and longer-term earnings trends from the analysis.
+In addition, given the highly (negatively) selective characteristics of the high school dropouts included in some of our analyses, we interpret those estimates as associations rather than plausibly causal effects.